Is the Annual Performance Appraisal Moving Beyond Monetary Compensation?

 Job evaluation and performance appraisal serves as a double-edged sword.
 While it fosters feedback, recognition, and growth for employees and aligns the workforce with organisational goals, it can also create stress and impact retention.

-While monetary compensation remains a crucial factor in annual performance appraisal thereby, affecting talent attraction and retention, it is no longer the sole determinant.
+While monetary compensation remains a crucial factor in annual performance appraisal, thereby affecting talent attraction and retention, it is no longer the sole determinant.
 Employees increasingly value non-monetary incentives such as flexible working arrangements, professional development opportunities, and a positive work environment.
 These factors contribute significantly to overall job satisfaction and play a crucial role in addressing both financial and personal needs.

 Key non-monetary incentives